 There are many opportunities for participation in extracurricular activities.
-We will distribute an electronic Extra-Curricular Programs Booklet for parents to reference a description of offerings as well as fees and participation information.
+An Extra-Curricular Programs Booklet for parents to reference which includes a description of offerings as well as fees and participation information will be distributed electronically and posted on the school webpage.